laharms01/data146_repository/project5_P1.md

 Although setting WealthI as the target seems to increase the R^2 and thus effectiveness of our model, the values for MSE have shot up to very large numbers indicating that something may be problematic to our analysis.

+The correlations also changed by a large amount, similar to the linear model when WealthC was our target.

 Ridge Regression: